Home » Conditional Formatting » Conditional Formatting – Highlight highest values

 Highlight the cells representing the 10 top percent of the selection

-Only 4 cells are highlighted.
-This is because these 4 cells represents the first 10%, in value of the cells.
+In this situation, only 4 cells are highlighted.
+This is because these 4 cells represent the first 10%, in value of the cells.
 This is also known as the centile in statistics.

 Leave a Reply